RoopamTaneja/LBP_Personal_Repo/notes/1a_temporal_difference.md

 ![](img/image-9.png)

 Thus, TD Learning is **online** and can learn from incomplete sequences.
 That is, we don’t need to wait until the end of an episode — just until the next time step.
-Also, it also has lower variance than Monte Carlo.
+Also, it has lower variance than Monte Carlo.

 ![](img/image-8.png)